ericmarcelinotju/gram/README.md

 # Swagger

-All routes registered at Routes/Controller directory must be documented using gin-swagger comment
+All routes registered at Routes/Controller directory can be documented using gin-swagger comment

 > Update `swagger.json` and `swagger.yaml`
 ```